ccollicutt/tanzu-service-routing-workshop/README.md

 ### OPTIONAL: Copy kubeconfig

 The workshop assumes commands will be run from the terminal/jumpbox server, but participants could also copy the kubeconfig from the terminal/jumpbox server to their local workstation if working from there is easier or more familiar.

+For most participants the optimal workflow will be to simply use the terminal/jumpbox and copy and paste commands from this README.

 ### Clone this Repository